aslamhus/WordpressHMR/README.md

    127.0.0.1 local.mysite
    ```

-### Install package and setup
+## Install

+Once you have completed the pre-installation instructions above, you are ready to install the package and its dependencies.

-1. Install the package
+1. Install the package in the root directory of your project

    ```bash
    composer require aslamhus/wordpress-hmr